-June 12 is the World Day Against Child Labour.
+June 12 is recognized globally as the World Day Against Child Labour.
 By definition, child labour is “work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.”

 Causes of child labour include poverty, barriers to education, cultural practices, market demand, and the inadequate/poor enforcement of legislation and policies to protect children.
 The effects of child labour deprive children of their right to education, expose them to violence and reinforce intergenerational cycles of poverty.
 It has to stop.

 In 2020, the fight against child labour is perhaps more important than ever.
 In just a matter of weeks, the COVID-19 pandemic has had drastic consequences for children; access to education, food, and health services has been dramatically affected across the globe.